rundeck/docs/docs/api/index.md

 Optional parameters:

 * `fileformat` : can be "xml" or "yaml" or "json" (API v44+) to specify the input format, if multipart of form input is sent.
-Default is "xml"
+Default is "json"
 * `dupeOption`: A value to indicate the behavior when importing jobs which already exist.
 Value can be "skip", "create", or "update".
 Default is "create".
 * `uuidOption`: Whether to preserve or remove UUIDs from the imported jobs.
 Allowed values (**since V9**):
     *  `preserve`: Preserve the UUIDs in imported jobs.
 This may cause the import to fail if the UUID is already used.
 (Default value).